Braves vs. Guardians Player Props Betting Odds

 Kwan Stats

-- Steven Kwan has put up 85 hits with 19 doubles, two triples, two home runs and 38 walks.
+- Steven Kwan has collected 88 hits with 20 doubles, two triples, two home runs and 38 walks.
 He has driven in 25 runs with 12 stolen bases.

-- Kwan heads into this game looking to extend his three-game hit streak.
-During his last five outings he is hitting .227 with a double and three walks.
+- Kwan enters this matchup looking to extend his four-game hit streak.
+In his last five games he is batting .364 with two doubles and three walks.

 Kwan Recent Games